POPs Regulation Compliance

 US Toxic Substances Control Act (TSCA)

-The full name of TSCA is the Toxic Substance Control Act, which was officially implemented on October 11, 1976.
-The Act aims to comprehensively consider the environmental, economic and social impacts of chemical substances circulating in the United States. and prevent "unreasonable risks" to human health and the environment.
+The Toxic Substance Control Act (TSCA) was officially implemented on October 11, 1976.
+The Act aims to comprehensively consider the environmental, economic, and social impacts of chemical substances circulating in the United States and prevent "unreasonable risks" to human health and the environment.
 After several revisions, it has now become the effective regulation of chemical substances in the United States.
+The Hazardous Substances Final Rule is based on TSCA Section 6 requirements that require the Environmental Protection Agency (EPA) to take expedited regulatory action to regulate persistent, bioaccumulative and toxic (PBT) chemicals.

 Disclaimer